Melbourne City FC (women)

-Melbourne City Women's Football Club, also known as the Melbourne City Women or simply as City, represents Melbourne City in the A-League Women, the top division soccer league in Australia.
-Founded in 2015, the club has its training and administration based at the City Football Academy in Melbourne and plays matches at Casey Fields in Casey and at AAMI Park in Melbourne.
-The current manager of the team is Michael Matricciani.
+Melbourne City Football Club (women) is the women's team of Melbourne City FC based in Cranbourne East, Victoria, Australia.
+They compete in the A-League Women, the top tier of Australian women's soccer and have won a league-leading five premierships and five championships as the most successful team in Australian women's soccer.

 History

 Following on from their purchase of and investment into Manchester City in England, City Football Group turned their eyes to investment into the women's game as well, funding a serious overhaul of the Manchester club's female affiliate.
 Only months after their takeover of the men's team Melbourne City FC, they followed likewise on the women's side, contacting the FFA regarding entering a team into the W-League to be affiliated to the men's Melbourne side.

 After a year of negotiations, their involvement was sealed with an announcement that a women's team competing under the name Melbourne City FC would compete in the W-League as of the beginning of the 2015–16 season.